Lanthanide: Etymology

 The term "lanthanide" was introduced by Victor Goldschmidt in 1925.
 Despite their abundance, the technical term "lanthanides" is interpreted to reflect a sense of elusiveness on the part of these elements, as it comes from the Greek λανθανειν (lanthanein), "to lie hidden".

-Rather than referring to their natural abundance, the word reflects their property of "hiding" behind each other in minerals.
+The word reflects their property of "hiding" behind each other in minerals.
 The term derives from lanthanum, first discovered in 1838, at that time a so-called new rare-earth element "lying hidden" or "escaping notice" in a cerium mineral, and it is an irony that lanthanum was later identified as the first in an entire series of chemically similar elements and gave its name to the whole series.